hyperledger/indy-node/design/anoncreds.md

     1. One needs to be able to get all SCHEMAs created by the given Issuer DID.
     1. One needs to be able to get all SCHEMAs with the given name created by the given Issuer DID.
     1. One needs to be able to get all SCHEMAs with the given name and version created by the given Issuer DID.
-    1. One needs to be able to get all REVOC_DEFs created by the given Issuer DID.
+    1. One needs to be able to get all REVOC_REG_DEFs created by the given Issuer DID.
-    1. One needs to be able to get all REVOC_DEFs created by the given Issuer DID for the given CRED_DEF.
+    1. One needs to be able to get all REVOC_REG_DEFs created by the given Issuer DID for the given CRED_DEF.

 ### Technical goals
-* Define how Schemas, CreDefs and RevocDefs are identified (seqNo, UUID, primary key tuples?)
+* Define how Schemas, CreDefs and RevocRegDefs are identified (seqNo, UUID, primary key tuples?)
 * Define how to deal with Requirements 6.
 * Define Revocation-related transactions and necessary changes in indy-node.